Beautiful…Girls in Trouble puts a fresh twist on ancient stories, as well as folk music in general.—Popmatters

 Originally begun as Rabins’ thesis for a Masters in Jewish Women’s Studies at the Jewish Theological Seminary in New York, the project draws on Rabins’ background as a classically trained violinist and poet, as well as her diverse influences: orchestral indie-rock, feminist spirituality, Appalachian ballads, and a deep devotion to studying and teaching ancient Jewish texts.

-Bassist Aaron Hartman overheard Rabins describing the project in a Brooklyn bar and soon became an integral part of Girls in Trouble.
-Now married, they perform internationally and have released three full-length albums of songs about Biblical women: Girls in Trouble (2009), Half You Half Me (2011) and Open the Ground (2015).
+As a band, Girls in Trouble has released three full-length albums of songs about Biblical women: Girls in Trouble, Half You Half Me, and Open the Ground.
 The New York Times praises Rabins’ “gorgeous voice,” NBC.com lauds the band’s “melodic, spare gorgeousness.”

 The Girls in Trouble Curriculum is a series of study guides about women in Torah through songs and other artistic representations, generously supported by the Covenant Foundation.
-Ten in-depth units are available now, with concise units for more characters coming soon.
-These study guides can be explored in the classroom with teens and adults, discussed together with a group of friends, or, if you are looking to go deeper into the stories behind these songs on your own, enjoyed over a cup of tea.
+Twenty-four study guides are available; 11 “standard” and 13 “extended” with visual art.
+These study guides can be explored in the classroom with teens and adults (some can also be adapted for younger learners), discussed together with a group of friends, or enjoyed on your own with a cup of tea!

 Read more about Alicia Jo Rabins’ poetry and other musical projects here.

 Rabins has used her scholar’s head and poet’s heart to give personality to the long‐buried women of her songs.
 Their tales are extraordinary, yes, but they resonate down the millennia when told by such a consummate storyteller. –Wearsthetrousers.com